mdhelomme/MicroChallengeI/README.md

  We designed the board starting by a topography map to give a modularity aspect and not to limitate ourselves with a squared board.
-Also, the shapes of the topography allows to create different shape and adjust the board by preference.
+Also, the shapes of the topography allows to create different shapes and adjust the board by preference.

 ![](images/a.png)